 First year students living in the residence halls

 Guiding you through your first year at UAF, the EDGE Program is a residential-based living-learning program designed to enhance the overall student experience by foster a close-knit community.

 If you are Alaska Native or from a rural community

 Rural Student Services provides a vital link between rural communities and the university and a comprehensive approach for students who expend positive effort in their pursuit of higher education.

 Direct your questions to our staff at the Academic Advising Center by phone (907) 474-6396 or email us at firstname.lastname@example.org.
 We will answer information on deadlines, degree and other education requirements and much more.
 If we do not have the answer we can direct you to the appropriate person or office.

 News & Announcements

 Please access the link below for course number changes for mathematics as well as course/placement changes for both English, MATH, and Developmental English.
-Placement tests assess your current abilities in math, reading, and writing and correlate those abilities to the corresponding math, reading, and writing levels in UAF’s developmental and Core curriculum.
+Placement tests assess your current abilities in math, reading, and writing and correlate those abilities to the corresponding math, reading, and writing levels in UAF’s developmental and general education requirement curriculum.

 Attention Students and Advisors!!
 Check out these Learning Resources as a way to academic success!

 Stay On Track ! - We can show you how with tips and tools to help you graduate on time!